LIFE-SpaceMission/.github/profile/README.md

 - [Konrad+2023](https://github.com/LIFE-SpaceMission/Konrad2023_LIFESeries-IX) - _Large Interferometer For Exoplanets (LIFE) IX.
 Assessing the impact of clouds on atmospheric retrievals at mid-infrared wavelengths with a Venus-twin exoplanet_
 - [Mettler+2024](https://github.com/LIFE-SpaceMission/Mettler2024_Earth-as-Exoplanet) - _Earth as an Exoplanet.
 III.
 Using Empirical Thermal Emission Spectra as an Input for Atmospheric Retrieval of an Earth-twin Exoplanet_
 - [Konrad+2024](https://github.com/LIFE-SpaceMission/Konrad2024_Pursuing-Truth) -  _Pursuing Truth: Improving Retrievals on Mid-infrared Exo-Earth Spectra with Physically Motivated Water Abundance Profiles and Cloud Models_
+- [Angerhausen+2022](https://github.com/LIFE-SpaceMission/Angerhausen2022_LIFESeries-VIII.git) -  _Large Interferometer For Exoplanets (LIFE): VIII.
+Where is the phosphine?
+Observing exoplanetary PH3 with a space based MIR nulling interferometer_

 ----------